Nanolx/NanoDroid/README.md

 A: no. but you can choose not to populate microG.

 Q: what devices is this tested on?
-A: Moto X Play (lux), Nexus 6 (shamu)
+A: One Plus 3T, Nexus 6, Moto G (3rd Gen)

 Q: what ROMs was this tested on?
-A: LineageOS, Resurrection Remix, AICP, AOSP Extended, crDroid, should work on any LineageOS / AOSP based ROM that is working with Magisk.
+A: OmniROM, AOSP Extended; should work on any LineageOS / AOSP based ROM that is working with Magisk.
 ```